Krysthille/Office-visitors-management-system/README.md

-# Office-visitors-management-system
-A digital Office Visitors Management System developed for DICT Biliran to replace manual logbooks.
-It records visitor details, captures photos and signatures, and provides an admin dashboard for managing logs, tracking visits, and generating visitor IDs using Java and MySQL.
+# Implementation of Office Visitors Management System for Department of Information and Communications Technology - Biliran

+## Project Description
+The Office Visitors Management System (OVMS) is a digital solution developed for the Department of Information and Communications Technology (DICT) Biliran to replace the traditional handwritten logbook system.
+The system improves visitor tracking by providing a faster, more secure, and more organized way of recording visitor information.

+This project aims:
+1. To design and develop the OVMS tailored for DICT Biliran.
+2. To replace manual logbooks with a digital visitor registration system.
+3. To implement a secure admin dashboard for managing and monitoring visitor data.

+## Features
+- Digital visitor registration system
+- Photo capture integration
+- Signature recording
+- Secure admin dashboard
+- Visitor log management
+- Visitor ID generation

+## System Requirements
+### Hardware
+- Desktop or laptop computer (check-in station)
+- Camera (for visitor photo capture)

+### Software
+- Java (Frontend and Backend development)
+- MySQL Workbench (Database management and storage)